mhite/wif-with-gcp-ta/wif-aws-to-gcp.md

 #### Option 1: Service account impersonation sequence (recommended)

-This is the recommended authenticaiton sequence as it provides the widest compatability with Google Cloud APIs.
+This is the recommended authentication sequence as it provides the widest compatibility with Google Cloud APIs.

 ##### Prepare environment variables